brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 #### Classification performance evaluation

-* Affective data
+* Affective data : Disgust and Anger versus Calmness
-* Cross-validation
+* k-Fold Cross-Validation : 10
-* Classifiers explored
+* Classifiers explored : Nearest Neighbors, Linear SVM, RBF SVM, Gaussian Process, Decision Tree, Random Forest, Neural Net, AdaBoost and Naive Bayes
 * An output example of the script intended to be used in Compute Canada in a terminal can be found [here](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/Deliverables/ComputeCanadaScriptExample_Classification.png)

-Our progress and results were reported as Jupyter Notebooks which are presented next.
+Our progress and results were reported in Jupyter Notebooks which are presented below.

 ### Week 3 deliverable: data visualization

 #### Danielle's Week 3 deliverables